eLLM: Elastic Memory Management Framework for Efficient LLM Serving: Implementation

 \subsection{eLLM System Implementation}

-eLLM is built on top of vLLM v0.5.5, incorporating approximately 4000 lines of C++ and Python code.
+eLLM is built on top of vLLM v0.5.5, incorporating $\sim$4000 lines of C++ and Python code.
 To support KV eTensor, we developed a C++ library and integrated it into vLLM, replacing the original KV Cache tensor object, and modified the minimum allocation granularity from a page to a physical memory chunk.
 For activation eTensor management, we modify the caching allocator of PyTorch, replacing traditional memory allocation methods such as \texttt{cudaMalloc} with GPU VMM APIs.
-These changes provide more efficient memory handling and better resource utilization.
-Additionally, we developed a C++ library to achieve elastic memory management.